TatijanaRajcic/three-js-voodoo/README.md

 Thank you for reading me.

-To play: use the spacebar on desktop, and tap one mobile.
+To play: use the spacebar on desktop, and tap one mobile To open the html file: use lite-server or live server for example